-HLTH 442 HIV and AIDS Prevention and Education (3)
+HLTH 442 HIV and AIDS Prevention and Education (3:3:0)

 This course is designed to provide a comprehensive overview of HIV/AIDS infection in Pennsylvania, New Jersey, and other states.
 The course will provide information about recent research on modes of HIV transmission and risk reduction strategies.
-Particular emphasis will be placed on the design and evaluation of HIV prevention and education programs geared towards high-risk populations.
+Particular emphasis will be placed on the design and evaluation of HIV prevention and education programs geared toward high-risk populations.

-HLTH 444 Health Promotion Programs and Aging (3)
+HLTH 444 Health Promotion Programs and Aging (3:3:0)